Rushabh-Runwal/Computer-vision/README.md

 The project is divided into **four parts**, each covering specific learning paradigms with clear examples, visualizations, and outputs.

 ---
 ## 🎥 [Video Walkthrough](youtube.com)

-Each Colab is paired with a **detailed video walkthrough** explaining:
-- Code structure and key logic.
-- Dataset preparation.
-- Model implementation.
-- Visualizations and evaluation metrics.
-- Debugging steps and performance interpretation.

-👉 Find all videos in the `videos/` directory or linked inside each notebook.

 ---

 ## 📦 Repository Overview